The HistoryAccess.com Interview:

 It was an activity that brought people to the frontier, and beyond the frontier.
 It led to discoveries of what the continent had to offer.
 It established the roots of a transportation system.
 It developed relationships with the native people who held title to the land.
 It did great things for the Indians, and for the American economy in general.
 And it’s a dang fine story – there’s lot of fun to it, lots of interesting people, lots of lessons, lots of interesting twists and turns, lots of interesting objects to look at and think about.

 I find history, in general, to be very inspiring.
 I do see a lot of progress in history.
 I know this is something that historians debate and discuss – is there progress, isn’t there progress.
 I definitely see progress.
-I’m fascinated with the progress we’ve made, and also with the stumbling blocks that we’ve faced, from the Mongol Invasions of the 13th century to the collapse of the internal combustion engine in the early 21st century because of the price of fuel.
+I’m fascinated with the progress we’ve made, and also with the stumbling blocks that we’ve faced.
 I think a lot of solutions to our current problems can be found in the ways people thought and did things in the past.
 Their boldness.
 Their imagination.
 Their creativity. ●